respond-dev/respond/README.md

 Client side requests begin with a page load, a link click, or a `window.history.pushState` call.
 The `constructors` phase executes only on initial page load, at the very beginning of the SPA session.
 The `initializers` phase executes only when the route changes.
 The rest of the phases (`middleware`, `routers`, `settlers`) execute for all requests, and receive cached input in the case that an earlier phase did not execute.
 Filenames that begin with `server` are ignored on the client side.

-Source files without `client` or `server` at the beginning are considered universal.
+Request pipeline filenames that do not begin with `client` or `server` are considered universal.

 | Request phase                             | Server execution | Client execution                        |
 | :---------------------------------------- | :--------------- | :-------------------------------------- |